sensiolabs/GotenbergBundle/docs/pdf/builders_api/LibreOfficePdfBuilder.md

 Convert the resulting PDF into the given PDF/A format.

 ### pdfUniversalAccess(bool $bool)
-Enable PDF for Universal Access for optimal accessibility. (default false).
+Enable PDF for Universal Access for optimal accessibility.

 ### quality(int $quality)
 Specify the quality of the JPG export.
 A higher value produces a higher-quality image and a larger file.
 Between 1 and 100.<br />